New conjecture on exact Dirac zero-modes of lattice fermions: Numerical analysis for -dimensional spheres

 For instance, we take $N_{1} = 4$ and $N_{i} = 3$ for $i=2,3,4$.
 A graph corresponding to the $(4,3,3,3)$ 4-sphere is depicted in Fig.~\ref{graph:4sphere}.

 The Dirac matrix is given as

 This Dirac matrix $\mathcal{D}^{(4,3,3,3)}$ is $10 \times 10$ square matrix, apart from the $\gamma$ matrix structure.

 Fig.~\ref{plot:4sphere} and Fig.~\ref{plot2:4sphere} shows the eigenvalue distributions of the Dirac matrix $\mathcal{D}^{(4,3,3,3)}$.
-For the dicretized 4-sphere $(4,3,3,3)$, we find that there are two species as there are eight zero-eigenvalues of the Dirac matrix $\mathcal{D}^{(4,3,3,3)}$.
+For the dicretized 4-sphere $(4,3,3,3)$, we find that there are two Dirac zero-modes as there are eight zero-eigenvalues of the Dirac matrix $\mathcal{D}^{(4,3,3,3)}$.

-By studying other cases, we find that the number of species on the discretized 4-sphere $(N_{1},N_{2},N_{3},N_{4})$ is two when the number of sites $N_{1}$ is even and the number of sites $N_{i}$ for $i$ from $2$ to $4$ are odd, as with the case on the discretized 2-sphere $(M,N)$.
-We could not find any example where the number of species goes beyond two in four dimensions too.
+By studying other cases, we find that the number of Dirac zero-modes on the discretized 4-sphere $(N_{1},N_{2},N_{3},N_{4})$ is two when the number of sites $N_{1}$ is even and the number of sites $N_{i}$ for $i$ from $2$ to $4$ are odd, as with the case on the discretized 2-sphere $(M,N)$.
+We could not find any example where the number of Dirac zero-modes goes beyond two in four dimensions too.